Monitoring of oil concentration in the refrigerant circuit

 Decades of experience show that measurements in research, especially in the refrigerant circuit, are complex and complicated.
 Sampling is often difficult or not possible at all.
 Therefore, the ratio between oil and refrigerant must be estimated by indirect methods.

-The aim is to find out how efficiently a cooling system works depending on the oil concentration.
-The information obtained from the measurements provides insight into how the processes in the compressor take place and when it is no longer operational.
+The goal is to find out how efficiently a cooling system operates depending on the oil concentration.
+The information obtained from the measurements provides insight into how the processes in the compressor proceed and when it is no longer operational.

-To conduct the measurements as precisely as possible, SensoTech has the inline solution LiquiSonic® OCR developed, which brings unbeatable advantages.
+To perform the measurements as precisely as possible, SensoTech has developed the inline solution LiquiSonic® OCR which brings unbeatable advantages.

-What if the ratio between oil and refrigerant is known at all times and with high precision?
+What if the ratio between oil and refrigerant is known at any time and with high precision?

-What if no elaborate samples had to be taken to determine the oil/refrigerant ratio?
+What if no elaborate samples need to be taken to determine the oil/refrigerant ratio?

 The optimal ratio of refrigerant and oil with LiquiSonic® OCR efficiently determined

 SensoTech makes it possible to have precise knowledge of the concentration of compressor oil in refrigerant at any time.
-Accurate inline measurements eliminate the need for elaborate and error-prone sampling.
-Measurements are available at any time and are updated every second.
+Accurate inline measurements eliminate the need for cumbersome and error-prone sampling.
+Measurement values are available at any time and are updated every second.

 Highest precision in monitoring oil in the refrigerant circuit

 SensoTech places the highest value on precise measurements when monitoring oil concentration.
-The determination of the oil concentration is based on pressure, temperature, and sound velocity measurements in the liquid refrigerant.
-This highly accurate measurement principle enables precise adjustment of the desired oil circulation speed.
+The determination of oil concentration is based on pressure, temperature, and sound velocity measurements in the liquid refrigerant.
+This highly accurate measurement principle allows for precise adjustment of the desired oil circulation speed.

-Continuous determination of oil concentration instead of point measurements
+Continuous determination of oil concentration instead of spot measurements

-The great advantage of online oil condition monitoring is the permanent availability of the measurements.
-Due to the second-by-second updating of the data, the operator always has precise knowledge of the measured oil concentration.
-Time-consuming adjustments of the oil concentration in the circuit are a thing of the past.
+The great advantage of online oil condition monitoring is the permanent availability of measurement values.
+Due to the second-by-second update of the data, the operator always has precise knowledge of the measured oil concentration.
+Time-consuming adjustments of the oil concentration in the circuit are thus a thing of the past.

 Monitoring a variety of refrigerants with a refrigerant measuring device

 SensoTech impresses with sustainable and comprehensive process solutions.
 A total of up to 32 product data sets (calculation models) can be stored in the controller.
-This makes it easy to handle a wide range of refrigerants with the LiquiSonic® Measurement technology to monitor.
-Due to decades of experience and manufacturing of measuring devices, there is almost no refrigerant left that has not been measured by SensoTech.
+This makes it easy to cover a wide range of refrigerants with the LiquiSonic® measurement technology to monitor.
+Due to decades of experience and manufacturing of measuring devices, there is almost no refrigerant left that has not yet been measured by SensoTech.

 Selection of measured refrigerants